Sammi Cheng: Acting

 Cheng's acting career began with the TVB series A Life of His Own (浪族闊少爺) in 1991.
-A year later she began her film career with the movie Best of the Best (飛虎精英之人間有情) in 1992 with fellow cantopop star Jacky Cheung.
+A year later she began her film career with the movie Best of the Best (飛虎精英之人間有情) in 1992 with fellow Cantopop star Jacky Cheung.
 She would follow with another comedy film Feel 100% (百分百感覺) with Ekin Cheng and Gigi Leung.

-In the late 1990s during the slump of the HK film industry she starred in the film Needing You... by director Johnnie To, co-starring Andy Lau and the movie Summer Holiday in 2000.
+In the late 1990s during the slump of the Hong Kong film industry, Cheng starred in the film Needing You... by director Johnnie To, co-starring Andy Lau and the movie Summer Holiday in 2000.
 The films were hits at the box office hit in all South East Asia regions, and Hong Kong has cumulated nearly HK$60 million at the box office.
 The Needing You...
 VCD received a sold out record of more than 200,000 copies.
-From this film, she was also a nominee for "Best Actress" as well as taking part in singing the "Best original film song" in the 2001 Hong Kong Film Award.
-Following the success of those movies she starred in a few more including Wu Yen, Love on a Diet, Marry a Rich Man, My Left Eye Sees Ghosts and many more.
-At the 62nd Venice International Film Festival Cheng was one of the front runner for the "Best actress" award for the film Everlasting Regret in 2005.
+For this film, she was also nominated for the Best Actress as well as the Best Original Film Song at the 20th Hong Kong Film Awards.
+Following the success of those movies, she starred in Wu Yen, Love on a Diet, Marry a Rich Man, My Left Eye Sees Ghosts and many more.
+At the 62nd Venice International Film Festival, Cheng was one of the frontrunners for the Volpi Cup for Best Actress for the film Everlasting Regret.
 Other contenders for the award included Monica Bellucci, Gwyneth Paltrow, Lee Young-ae and Isabelle Huppert.

+On 18 April 2002, Warner Music Hong Kong released a soundtrack compilation album titled Sammi Movie Theme Songs Collection (鄭秀文電影金曲精選) to celebrate the success of Beautiful Life [From "Love on a Diet"] (終生美麗), which won Best Original Film Song at the 21st Hong Kong Film Awards.